adamzopcsak/dojoTrackerFE/README.md

 - Front end dev(s).
 - Back end dev(s).
-- A test automation engineer who builds a CI/CD pipeline.
+- A test automation engineer.
 - A product owner with their own needs.